November and December 2010 were difficult months for IT security.

 It doesn't have to be this way.
-Using a managed secure file server like Linoma Software's GoAnywhere Services - which has granular permissions and security controls, along with detailed audit logs and alerts - IT can monitor and better secure and control its data resources.
+Using a managed secure file server like Linoma Software's [now HelpSystems] GoAnywhere Services - which has granular permissions and security controls, along with detailed audit logs and alerts - IT can monitor and better secure and control its data resources.

 Regardless of how your organization or your trusted business partners are configured to exchange data, isn't it time to consider a better way to manage your company's file transfer security?